Updated April 26, 2023

-|Processing framework used by Hadoop is a distributed batch processing which uses MapReduce engine for computation which follows a map, sort, shuffle, reduce algorithm.
+|Processing: Framework used by Hadoop is a distributed batch processing that uses the MapReduce engine for computation which follows a map, sort, shuffle, and reduce algorithm.

-|Processing framework used by Storm is distributed real-time data processing which uses DAGs in a framework to generate topologies which are composed of Stream, Spouts, and Bolts.
+|Processing: The framework used by Storm is distributed real-time data processing, which uses DAGs in a framework to generate topologies composed of Stream, Spouts, and Bolts.

-|Speed: Due to batch processing on a large volume of data Hadoop take longer computation time which means latency is more hence Hadoop is relatively slow.
+|Speed: Due to batch processing on a large volume of data Hadoop take longer computation time, which means latency is more; hence Hadoop is relatively slow.

-|Speed: Due to near real-time processing Storm handle data with very low latency to give a result with minimum delay.
+|Speed: Due to near real-time processing, Storm handles data with very low latency to give a result with minimum delay.

 |Development Ease: Hadoop MapReduce framework is written in Java programming language.
-Hadoop development is made easier by the use of Apache pig (Scripting Language) and Apache Hive (SQL compatible) on top of Hadoop.
+Hadoop development is made easier by using Apache Pig (Scripting Language) and Apache Hive (SQL compatible) on top of Hadoop.

 |Development Ease: Apache Storm is written in Clojure.
-It uses DAGs for processing model.
-In Storm Spouts and Bolts make topology and it can be written in any language.
+It uses DAGs for the processing model.
+Storm Spouts and Bolts make topology, which can be written in any language.
 Every node in DAG transforms data to continue the process.

 |Architecture: The architecture of Hadoop consists of HDFS for data storage and MapReduce for Computation.

-|Data Availability: Hadoop uses HDFS as a storage which is persistent storage and provides static data for processing.
+|Data Availability: Hadoop uses HDFS as persistent storage and provides static data for processing.

-|Data Availability: Storm can integrate with YARN resource negotiator of Hadoop to use Hadoop storage and data which is dynamic and continuously streamed
+|Data Availability: Storm can integrate with the YARN resource negotiator of Hadoop to use Hadoop storage and data, which is dynamic and continuously streamed

-|Current Release: As of February 2018 latest version of Apache Hadoop is 3.0.0 and it is easy to set up but difficult to operate.
+|Current Release: As of February 2018 latest version of Apache Hadoop is 3.0.0, and it is easy to set up but difficult to operate.

-|Current Release: As of February 2018 latest version of Apache storm is 1.2.0 and it is easy to set up and operate.
+|Current Release: As of February 2018 latest version of Apache Storm is 1.2.0, and it is easy to set up and operate.